chillibits/splash-screen/README.md

 }
 ```

-If you want to have a look onto a implemented example in Kotlin, view the [MainActivity.kt](https://github.com/ChilliBits/splash-screen/blob/master/app/src/main/java/com/chillibits/splashscreenexample/MainActivity.kt) file.
+If you want to have a look onto a implemented example in Kotlin, look at the [MainActivity.kt](https://github.com/ChilliBits/splash-screen/blob/master/app/src/main/java/com/chillibits/splashscreenexample/MainActivity.kt) file.

 ### Java
 ```android